19 May How Home Alarm Systems Can Increase Property Value

 Systems can also be purchased with professional monitoring services designed to go the extra mile.

-Depending on the monitoring service you choose, you receive a phone call, text message, or email from your security company when an alarm goes off.
+Depending on the monitoring service you choose, you can receive a phone call, text message, or email from your security company when an alarm goes off.

 If you choose a monitoring system, an agent will call you to see whether the alarm indicates real danger or if it was a false alarm.